drouyang/pmtlock/README.md

 ticket spinlocks, where a lock waiter in a FIFO queue is preempted and later waiters have to busy-wait even if the lock is already released.

-Pmtlock sacrifice fairness to ensure forward progress upon and only upon lock waiter preemption by allowing waiters to acquire locks out of order when waiting longer than a threashold, which indicates one or more earlier waiters have been preempted.
+The intuition of pmtlock is to sacrifice fairness to ensure forward progress only when lock waiter preemption happens.
+This goal is achieved by allowing waiters to acquire locks out of order when waiting longer than a threashold, which indicates one or more earlier waiters have been preempted.
 The timeout threshold of each waiter is propotional to the number of previous waiters.
 As a result, fairness is largely preserved.

 For more details, please refer to our paper "[Preemptable Ticket Spinlocks:
-Improving Consolidated Performance in the Cloud](http://www.cs.pitt.edu/~ouyang/files/publication/preemptable_lock-ouyang-vee13.pdf)" In Proceedings of the 9th ACM SIGPLAN/SIGOPS International Conference on Virtual Execution Environments (VEE '13).
+Improving Consolidated Performance in the Cloud](http://www.cs.pitt.edu/~ouyang/files/publication/preemptable_lock-ouyang-vee13.pdf)" in proceedings of the 9th ACM SIGPLAN/SIGOPS International Conference on Virtual Execution Environments (VEE '13).

 # V3.0 Patch